Lessons and Training

 Lessons packages and discounts for Juniors!

-Some lesson horses available for beginners, lunging and jumping
+Some lesson horses available -one pony and one horse.

 OBF is well located for dressage instruction for anyone in USDF region 9.
 Weekly or occasional students can attend for constructive lessons on their own horses or on OBF’s horses.
 Lessons are given at OBF farm and other area farms with covered arenas, Donna also teaches at other locations further from the College Station area when clinics are organized.

-Donna recently attended the Training The Trainers workshop with the WDAA, Western Dressage Association Of American acheiving a certificate of acheivement.
-She has been judging and teaching quite a bit of western dressage as it is becoming very popular among western riders with non warmblood type horses.
+Donna attended the Training The Trainers workshop with the WDAA, Western Dressage Association Of American achieving a certificate of achievement.
+She is also a "R" USEF Western National Dressage Judge and judged the Western Dressage National Championship's in 2021.
+She is teaching quite a bit of western dressage as it is becoming very popular among western riders with non warmblood type horses.

 Individualized training packages available based on the needs of the horse and owner